Machine Learning in Orbit Estimation: a Survey

 \section{Introduction}

-It is estimated that more than 36,000 objects larger than 10 centimetres, and millions of smaller pieces, exist in Earth's orbit \cite{esa_2021}.
-To safeguard active spacecraft, it is necessary to accurately determine where each Resident Space Object (RSO) is, and where it will be, at all times.
-To create such a complex body of knowledge, the larger problem of orbit estimation is divided into smaller problems, each one largely complex but with a specific goal in mind.
-In this review we observe three main sub-problems: Orbit Determination, Orbit Prediction and Thermospheric Mass Density.
+It is estimated that more than 36,000 objects larger than 10~centimeters and millions of smaller pieces exist in Earth's orbit~\cite{esa_2021}.
+To safeguard active spacecraft, it is necessary to accurately determine where each Resident Space Object (RSO) is and where it will be at all times.
+To create such a complex body of knowledge, the more broad problem of orbit estimation is divided into sub-problems, each largely complex but with more specific goals.
+In this review, we observe three main sub-problems: Orbit Determination, Orbit Prediction, and Thermospheric Mass Density.

 \begin{itemize}